NSW Control Guideline for Public Health Units

 Patient and provider referral are the two main methods of alerting contacts.
 In the former, the case notifies their contacts while in the latter, the health care provider organises the notification and treatment of contacts.
 In remote populations, provider referral is the principal method of contact tracing used.
 When patient referral is used, contact management as outlined above should occur within two weeks of case treatment and the health staff responsible should confirm with the patient that this has occurred.
 If delays in patient referral occur, the patient should be offered additional support to undertake patient referral and the option to change to provider referral.

 Innovative contact tracing tools have been used in MSM settings.
 These include on-line patient referral tools such as The Drama Downunder’s ‘Let him know’ website and the WA AIDS Council M Clinic’s peer-led service delivery.
-On-line partner notification services have been developed by the Australian Council of AIDS Organisations for Aboriginal people.
+On-line partner notification services have been developed by the Australian Council of AIDS Organisations for Aboriginal people and by the Melbourne Sexual Health Clinic.

 How much effort should be put into finding contacts of infectious syphilis?
 The highly transmissible nature of infectious syphilis, and specifically its capacity to spread rapidly through a population and to cause both foetal death and severe congenital complications if transferred to a pregnant woman, demands an urgent response from primary care and public health/sexual health clinic staff.
 Tracing the contacts of early syphilis should be a high priority, higher than contact tracing for other STI (chlamydia, gonorrhoea) which can cause serious complications but not so acutely.
 Rigorous and immediate efforts are called for.
 Half-hearted attempts will result in further sexual transmission and potentially result in serious avoidable outcomes such as congenital syphilis.
 If contact tracing is not effective, the patient is at high risk of being re-infected after treatment.